-SECOND UNIVERSITY EXAMINATION in LAW AND FRENCH Exemptions: All passed modules carry an exemption, which is limited to a period of five academic years subsequent to the award of the exemption.
-Supplemental Examinations: Please refer to the Book of Modules ( www.ucc.ie/modules/ ) for requirement governing the Supplemental Examination for individual modules.
-Note: for som modules there is no Supplemental Examination.
-Students who fail to achieve the pass standard for the year at the Summer Examination Board must repeat all failed/absent modules at the Supplemental Examination, where there is provision to do so and if not disallowed by the Examination Board, or in Repeat Year (see below).
-Marks from all passed modules are carried forward to the Supplemental Examination.
-The pass/progression rule is then applied to the combination of marks carried forwar in passed modules and marks obtained in repeated modules.
-Capping of Marks at a Supplemental Examination: In determining aggregation progression, and the calculation of honours, the maximum mark that will be taken into account is a pass - 40%.
-The actual mark achieved by the candidate will be recorded on the student record.
-Repeat Year Examinations: Students repeating the year may do so under one of the following mechanisms individual repeat candidates choosing whichever mechanism best suits the requirements.
-Students are eligible for the award of Honours in the first Repeat Yea only.
-Option 1: Students retain exemptions, if any, and must repeat all failed/absermodules.
-In determining aggregation, progression, and the calculation of the award of honours, full marks obtained in modules passed at the Summer Examination Board in the first attempt year plus capped marks obtained in modules in Supplemental an Repeat Year Examinations are used.
-Note: For students selecting different modules no previously taken, there are no restrictions on the marks awarded for those modules at the Summer Examination Board of a Repeat Year.
+Students repeating the year may do so under one of the following mechanisms, individual repeat candidates choosing whichever mechanism best suits their requirements.
+Students are eligible for the award of Honours in the first Repeat Year only.

+Option 1: Students retain exemptions, if any, and must repeat all failed/absent modules.
+In determining aggregation, progression, and the calculation of the award of honours, full marks obtained in modules passed at the Summer Examination Board in the first attempt year plus capped marks obtained in modules in Supplemental and Repeat Year Examinations are used.
+Note: For students selecting different modules not previously taken, there are no restrictions on the marks awarded for those modules at the Summer Examination Board of a Repeat Year.

 Option 2: Students may repeat the year taking the full 60 credits.
 In determining aggregation, progression, and the calculation of the award of honours, there is no restriction on the marks awarded for modules at the Summer Examination Board of the Repeat Year.
 Modules taken at the subsequent Supplemental Examination are capped at the pass mark.
 Subject to capacity, all students - whether they have failed or passed - are allowed to choose this option in an attempt to improve their grade.

-In the case of a candidate choosing option 2 who failed the first attempt year and wh also fails a repeat year as a result of failing module(s) already passed in a previous yea a pass for the year will be awarded by the Examination Board, provided the studer achieves the Pass and Progression Standard for the year on the combined results fror both years.
+In the case of a candidate choosing option 2 who failed the first attempt year and who also fails a repeat year as a result of failing module(s) already passed in a previous year, a pass for the year will be awarded by the Examination Board, provided the student achieves the Pass and Progression Standard for the year on the combined results from both years.

-SECOND UNIVERSITY EXAMINATION in LAW AND FRENCH In the case of a candidate choosing option 2 who had already passed or got honours in their first attempt year but who (i) fails the examination in a repeat year as aresult of failing module(s) already passed in a previous year or (ii) fails to qualify for a higher class of honours at the second attempt, the original programme level judgement and associated marks will be awarded by the Examination Board.
+SECOND UNIVERSITY EXAMINATION in LAW AND FRENCH In the case of a candidate choosing option 2 who had already passed or got honours in their first attempt year but who (i) fails the examination in a repeat year as a result of failing module(s) already passed in a previous year or (ii) fails to qualify for a higher class of honours at the second attempt, the original programme level judgement and associated marks will be awarded by the Examination Board.
 Ranking: A candidate shall be ranked, firstly, on the basis of their overall award (of a particular class of Honours or Pass) and, secondly, within a particular class of Honours or Pass, on the basis of their total aggregate mark.
 Three Year Rule: Candidates must pass/progress within three academic years of the date of first registration for Second Year, otherwise they cannot continue in the programme.